ViaxCo/news-app/README.md

 # news-app

 This app displays a news feed of various articles and each article has a section for comments.
-Built using NextJS, Mobx and Firebase Realtime Database.
+Built using NextJS, Mobx, Firebase Realtime Database and [Currents API](http://currentsapi.services/) to fetch news.

 The `firestore` branch contains the exact project built with Firestore.